artur-rios/python-dotnet-tools/README.md

 python-dotnet-init-proj --name Package --nuget          # NuGet template with blank metadata
 ```

-You can also pass a JSON file (mutually exclusive with flags) to `init-lib`/`init-min` with the same fields used by the original PowerShell tool (see `commands/_data/parameters/init-parameters.json`).
+You can also pass a JSON file (mutually exclusive with flags) to `init-lib`/`init-min` with the same fields of the default json paramenters (see `commands/_data/parameters/init-parameters.json`).

-## Configuration

-No project-specific config file is required.

-- You may keep local environment variables in a `.env` file for other tools; this project does not read it.

 ## Development